 Clubs and Societies

 You join a club or society by getting in touch with the chair and arranging membership – some societies my charge a small fee for membership or per event, others are free.

 Is there an equestrian/music/Scottish fiddle music/rifle/arts/orchestra/bands/dance club or society?

-You can find a list of our current clubs and societies on the Student Only Space on Microsoft Teams.
-Other clubs and societies that are missing can exist if you want them to!
+There is a list of clubs on this website and any other clubs and societies that are missing can exist if you want them to!
 Get in touch with us to find out how we can help.

 I am a SRUC student and I live in Edinburgh; can I join the Edinburgh uni clubs?

 SRUC students can join some clubs and societies at the University of Edinburgh.
 We recommend students get in touch with the individual club or society to find out if they accept external students.
 Sometimes an Edinburgh Uni Gym membership is required for some sports clubs (which SRUC provides for SRUC Edinburgh students).
 There may be restrictions in competing due to league rules.